origen-hub/origen-core-public/docs/public/architecture/00-top-level.md

 ---

-## 2. The Compass, Maps, Navigators, Sidecars
+## 2. The Compass, Maps, Navigators, Backpacks, Routes, Guides

 OriGen uses a consistent metaphor to describe its components.